Meron akong kwento.

 (I have a story to tell.)

-The weekend after New Year’s, I came across an album stream link on social media that caught my attention.
-It was from a rapper whose set in Fête de la Musique Indie Stage I was interested in, distinctly recalling a song called ‘Narcotics’ and a spoken word segment right before he dove into his finale.
+The weekend after New Year’s, I came across an album stream link on Twitter that caught my attention.
+It was from a Filipino rapper whose set in Fête de la Musique Indie Stage I was interested in, distinctly recalling a song called “Narcotics” and a spoken word section right before he dove into his finale.

 Curiously enough, the album title, Third Culture Kid, was highly suggestive.
-Ninno Rodriguez, leader of the Logiclub artist collective and one of the two emcees of nerdcore rap group Shadow Moses, delivered a sterling debut with a smart, uninhibited, and largely cohesive material that until then, regrettably, was an alien concept for me in the matter of local hip-hop.
+Ninno Rodriguez, who goes professionally by his mononym, NINNO, leader of the Logiclub artist collective and one of the two emcees of nerdcore rap group Shadow Moses, delivered a sterling debut with a smart, uninhibited, and largely cohesive material that until then, regrettably, was an alien concept for me in the matter of local hip-hop.

-Ninno’s was the genesis of an exploration of the state of a music genre I am impassioned about, but for mostly preferential reasons, failed to extend from its continent of origin to our adapted version of it.
-In a sense, ‘third culture kid’ seems like an appropriate term, with the synthetic guidance of MTV, the hotbed of all things relevant in music then.
+Ninno’s was the genesis of an exploration of the state of a music genre I am deeply impassioned about, but failed to fully extend from its continent of origin to our adapted version of it.
+In a sense, “third culture kid” seems like an appropriate term, with the synthetic guidance of MTV, the hotbed of all things relevant in music back then.

 The Stars and the Sun

-The Philippines' hip-hop scene has deep-seated connections with its American roots – like how old, surplus U.S. military jeeps from World War II were altered to become “jeepneys”.
-It became pronounced when the Filipino Bay Area DJ scene flourished abroad in the 1980s, and they just began to dabble and experiment on hip-hop, adding it to their jazz, funk, and blues catalog.
+The Philippines' hip-hop scene has deep-seated connections with its American roots – like how old, surplus U.S. military jeeps from World War II were altered to become “jeepneys.”
+It became more pronounced when the Filipino Bay Area DJ scene flourished abroad in the 1980s, as they began to dabble and experiment on hip-hop, adding it to their growing jazz, funk, and blues catalog.

 At the forefront was Cesar “8-Ball” Aldea Jr., turntable extraordinaire, who won the final round of the 1993 New Music Seminar's D.J.
 Battle for World Supremacy in New York.
-Breakdancing was the hot trend, too, which was the by-product of popular hip-hop films prevalent in the U.S. at the time, such as Wild Style, Breakin’, and Kush Groove.
+Breakdancing was the hot trend at the time, too, which was the by-product of popular hip-hop films prevalent in the U.S. at the time, such as Wild Style, Breakin’, and Kush Groove.

 In the ‘80s, America was on the cusp of the Reagan administration’s incendiary policies, racial profiling, and police brutality that incited countless riots, followed by widely publicized cases of bigoted rulings.

-As rap diversified, it also reached audiences far and wide, birthing gangsta rap and West Coast hip-hop, which have prevailing themes that surround the radicalized and violent lifestyles of the American black youth.
+As rap diversified, it moved from the streets and clubs of New York and reached audiences far and wide, birthing gangsta rap, West Coast and Southern hip-hop, which have prevailing themes that heavily portrayed the perceived radicalized and violent lifestyles of the American black youth.
 It inadvertently affected immigrants, and Filipino-Americans were not spared.

 In one of their earlier songs, they lamented, “The ones who run the country look nothing like you and me / So they patrol the community, cage us into poverty / Feed you television so you'll know that you're an anomaly / That means you're different.”